go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 (cd $(mktemp -d); GO111MODULE=on go get golang.org/x/tools/gopls)

-We propose augmenting the go install
+We propose augmenting the go install command to build and install packages

 at specific versions, regardless of the current module context.